What is the Ten Movement?

 The Ten Movement was founded in 2013 to create a 100 percent no-kill nation for cats.
 Most people have heard that cats have nine lives.
 Together, we can give them one more.

 Ten is a nonprofit movement funded by The Joanie Bernard Foundation.
-It includes our partners: United Coalition for Animals Nonprofit Spay and Neuter Clinic (UCAN), Ohio Alleycat Resource (OAR), SPCA Cincinnati, Cincinnati Animal CARE Humane Society, The League for Animal Welfare (LFAW), Save the Animals Foundation (STAF), The Scratching Post and Shelter Outreach Services of Ohio (SOS).
+It includes our partners: United Coalition for Animals Nonprofit Spay and Neuter Clinic (UCAN), Ohio Alleycat Resource (OAR), SPCA Cincinnati, Cincinnati Animal CARE Humane Society, Humane Society of Greater Dayton, The League for Animal Welfare (LFAW), Save the Animals Foundation (STAF) and The Scratching Post.

 Who is Scooter the Neutered Cat?